KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

 First I've included the `string.h` library for the `strncmp` function.
 We'll need it later when we're comparing the results.
-Then I've added the new type id for the packed string.
+Then I've added the new type ID for the packed string.
 Finally a function is added which checks at runtime wether we're on a little or big endian system.
 You could do this at compile-time, but I was lazy and just whipped up the first thing that came to mind.